Berlin: City of Remembering and Forgetting

 Assistant Professor of Socially Engaged Art, Fairhaven College of Interdisciplinary Studies

-We will investigate and respond to the living force of German colonization in Namibia; Nazism and the Holocaust; the US and Britain’s bombing destruction of Berlin; the four-decade separation of the city into opposing political States; and contemporary migrant diasporas.
-Most important, we will walk extensively, engaging Berlin in everyday place-responsive practices of witness, critique, creation, and relationality.
+We will investigate and respond to the living force of German colonization and genocides in southern Africa and the Pacific; Nazism and the Holocaust; the US and Britain’s bombing destruction of Berlin; postwar mass migrations, displacements, and resettlements; the four-decade separation of the city into opposing capitalist and socialist States; and contemporary communities of immigrants, workers, artists, organizers, and returned exiles.
+Most important, we will walk extensively, rooted in the above concerns, engaging Berlin’s turbulent layers and networks in everyday place-responsive practices of witness, creation, and participation.

 Program Highlights